 - Stateless applications – refers to an application that does not maintain its history or state in a persistent database, but rather all user state is kept with the client.
 Examples of these types of applications include: NGINX, and a TomCat application server.

 - Stateful applications – need to store their state information in a persistent storage so that other applications can access it.
 Examples are MongoDB and message queues like RabbitMQ.

 - Batch jobs – these are parallel tasks that are finite and that need to run to completion.
 Examples include video rendering and email processing.

 - Daemons – perform background tasks on their assigned node without the need for human interaction.

 What are Deployments?

 Deployments give you fine grain control over how Pods are updated and rolled back.
-A deployment runs multiple replicas of your application and replaces any instances that have failed or are unresponsive.
+A kubernetes update deployment runs multiple replicas of your application and replaces any instances that have failed or are unresponsive.
 In this way, deployments ensure that one or more instances of your application are always available to serve requests to your users.